Vinicius-Tineli-Paiva/manutencao-app/README.md

 Bash
 npm install

-Start the Frontend Development Server:
+Start the Frontend:

 Bash
-npm run dev
+npm start
 The frontend application should now be running, typically on http://localhost:5173 (or another port Vite assigns).

 ---